10 Things I Wish I Knew as a Cruise Rookie

 This is untrue most of the time, and I’ll tell you why.

-Large cruise ships are equipped with stabilizers that minimize the motion of the ocean, making it unlikely you’ll feel much at all.
+Large cruise ships are equipped with stabilizers that minimize the motion of the ocean, making it unlikely you’ll feel it at all.
 In addition, modern cruise ships use a whole range of measures to prevent excessive sway.

-2. Daily Planners are Your Best Friend
+2. Daily Planners are Your Best Friends

 On the ship, you will find a best friend: your daily planner.